tobiste/tectonicr/README.md

 - **Theoretical direction of SHmax**: The predicted stress field adjacent to a plate boundary is calculated using the relative plate motion of the  neighboring plates using the function `model_shmax()`.
 The deviation or misfit of the prediction to the observation can be obtained from the function `misfit_shmax()` and statistically evaluated by applying `norm_chisq()`.
 - **Distance to plate boundary**: `distance_from_pb()`measures the proper distance between the stress data point and the plate boundary along the stress trajectories.
-- **Visualisation of the trajectories of the theoretical stress field** in terms of small circles, great circles, and lines of constant bearing.
-The `eulerpole_paths()` functions generates an  `sf` object containing spatial informartion that is suitable to plot with, for instance, `ggplot()`.
+- **Visualization of the trajectories of the theoretical stress field** in terms of small circles, great circles, and lines of constant bearing.
+The `eulerpole_paths()` functions generates an  `sf` object containing spatial information that is suitable to plot with, for instance, `ggplot()`.
 - **Relative rotations from a given set of plate motion parameters**: `equivalent_rotation()` transfers a set of plate motion parameters into the relative plate motions among the given plates.
 - **Average direction of a set of SHmax data** using the (weighted) mean or median for pi-directional data.